holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Why two types?

 They are separated from one another so we can update coordinator zomes without having to update the integrity zomes.
 This is important, because changes made to an integrity zome result in a change of the rule set, which results in an entirely new network.
 This is because the integrity code is what defines the 'rules of the game' for a group of participants.
-If you changed the code of an integrity zome, you would find yourself suddenly in a new and different network from the other folks who haven't yet changed their integrity zome --- and we want to minimize those sorts of forks to situations where they are needed (like when a community decides they want to play by different rules, for instance changing the maximum length of comments from 140 characters to 280 characters).
+If you changed the code of an integrity zome, Holochain would consider it a new 'game' and you would find yourself suddenly in a new and different network from the other folks who haven't yet changed their integrity zome --- and we want to minimize those sorts of forks to situations where they are needed (like when a community decides they want to play by different rules, for instance changing the maximum length of comments from 140 characters to 280 characters).

 At the same time, a community will want to be able to improve the ways in which things are done in a Holochain app.
 This can take the form of adding new features or fixing bugs, and we also want people to also be able to take advantage of the latest features in Holochain.
 Separating integrity and coordination enables them to do that more easily, because: